The 11 Best Dog Toys Australia: Tested & Evaluated 2023

 One thing that is often overlooked when shopping for fun dog toys is the importance of choosing the right size.
 If you choose a toy that is too big, the worst thing that can happen is that your dog won’t be able to use it as intended and lose interest as a consequence.

 However, if you choose a toy that is too small there is danger that the dog might swallow it - and this is definitely not good.
-For the same reason, you should be cautious about toys that contain small parts.
+For the same reason, our experts suggest you should be cautious about toys that contain small parts.
 Anything that your dog can easily swallow is not a good option.
 If this does happen, consult your vet immediately.

 Supervision is Important